How It Works

 Data Sources

-We pull our tax brackets, contribution limits, and Social Security parameters from official sources and update them annually:
+Tax brackets, contribution limits, and Social Security parameters come from official sources and are updated annually:

-- IRS—federal tax brackets, standard deductions, retirement contribution limits
+- IRS publications for federal tax brackets, deductions, and retirement limits

-- Social Security Administration—bend points, full retirement ages, COLA rates
+- Social Security Administration for bend points, FRA tables, and COLA rates

-- Historical market data—default return and volatility assumptions
+- Historical market data for default return and volatility assumptions